rails/kredis/README.md

 1. Add the `kredis` gem to your Gemfile: `gem 'kredis'`
 2. Run `./bin/bundle install`
-3. Add a default configuration under `config/redis/shared.yml`
+3. Run `./bin/rails kredis:install` to add a default configuration under `config/redis/shared.yml`

 A default configuration can look like this for `config/redis/shared.yml`: